Omid Musawi

-Omid Musawi (Dari :امید موسوی; born 1 January 2001) is an Afghan professional footballer who plays for Malaysia Super League club Selangor and the Afghanistan national team.
+Omid Musawi (Dari: امید موسوی; born 1 January 2001) is an Afghan professional footballer who last played as a forward for Malaysia Super League club Selangor and the Afghanistan national team.

 Club career

 Musawi fled Afghanistan at age five and eventually settled in Apledoorn, the Netherlands.
 At age ten he was scouted by Twente and signed to their academy.
 In October 2019, Musawi contract was terminated and he left the club because of personality conflicts and a change of coaching staff.
 During his time at the club, he was ultimately promoted to the reserve team, for which he made three appearances.
 He also tallied ten goals and three assists in thirty-one appearances for the under-19 side.
 Following his long stint with Twente, he had spells with SBV Vitesse and PEC Zwolle.

 Para Hills Knights

 In July 2022, Musawi eventually signed with one of several interested clubs in Australia, Para Hills Knights marking his first professional career contract.
 Para Hills advanced to the State League 1 South Australia Grand Final that season.
 Despite a goal by Musawi, the club ultimately fell to West Adelaide 3–4 and missed out on promotion to the National Premier Leagues South Australia.
 During the 2022 season he made five league appearances, scoring one goal.
 He made an additional four appearances and scored another goal in the playoffs.
 Following the season, Musawi returned to the Netherlands to train with Dordrecht.